turnabout/dotfiles/documentation/style_guidelines.rst

 1. Span exactly 3 lines in height.
 2. Span exactly 80 columns in width.
 3. Use the following examples' "boxed-in" style.
-4. Have 2 empty lines preceding them.
+4. Have 2 empty lines above them.
-5. Have no empty line following them, unless the following element must have empty lines preceding it.
+5. Have no empty line below them, unless the next element must have empty lines above it.

 Example 1 (vimrc)::